Univariate regression

 Armed with this model, it becomes much easier to think about prior predictions.

-We’ll make a bunch of lines implied by the equation above.
+We’ll make a bunch of lines derived from the equation above.
 There’s two steps:

 2. Make up a vector that goes from the minimum to the maximum of the predictor.
 This is just for convenience!